06 Sep 2016News

-"We had a little garden and my mum made us plant and do weeding.
+“We had a little garden and my mum made us plant and do the weeding.
 I didn’t really realise how much I liked it until I started helping out at the Friendship Garden.

 Many of the gardeners who gather each week at the Auburn Centre for Community have come from countries far away from Australia, and the garden becomes like another home, Ms Adejumo said.

 “The first day I came was very inspiring.
 People were very open and everyone encouraged me to learn.
 It was very welcoming.
 I was able to join in the discussion – the very first day I joined they welcomed my suggestions.
 That, for me, is what keeps bringing me back,” she said.
 “It’s somewhere you belong to.
 It has a family vibe.”

 The Friendship Garden is a core part of SSI’s self-funded Community Engagement program, which runs events and activities that help participants form strong links in the community and feel better connected.
 These events help new arrivals to build social connections and to reduce isolation, which can improve their physical and mental wellbeing.